Response of a baryon-charged medium to energetic partons: Results and discussion

 In the two bottom panels of Fig.~\ref{fig:pert_dist_dijet} we show the parton-induced corrections to the transverse momentum spectra of pions and net protons.
 We note that the low-$p_T$ suppression of net protons induced by the subleading parton is much stronger than the one induced by the leading parton.
 The same does not happen for pions.
 This is consistent with our interpretation of that depletion being caused by the jet-induced modification of the hydrodynamic flow, which moves particles away from $p_T\eq0$ to larger $p_T$ (see Fig.~\ref{fig:pert_identified_phi_pT} above), and flow effects affecting heavier particles more strongly than lighter ones.

 We close this subsection by briefly discussing the possible effects caused by an additional $\mu$-dependence of the jet quenching transport coefficient, $\qhat(\mu,T)$, such as the example shown in Fig.~\ref{fig:qhat}a.
 The discussion of Fig.~\ref{fig:qhat} revealed a generic tendency of a baryon chemical potential $\mu$ to increase the jet quenching parameter $\qhat(\mu,T)$, especially near the quark-hadron phase transition, giving rise to an increased energy loss rate.
 In Fig.~\ref{fig:pert_dijet_cft} we study the resulting effects on the modifications of the pion and net baryon $\phi_p$- and $p_T$-distributions.
 As expected, all the jet-induced medium effects discussed above are enhanced by moderate amounts (typically of order 50\%) when accounting for the $\mu$-dependence of $\qhat(\mu,T)$.
-Still, the jet-induced modifications of the emitted particle spectra remain very small, in the range of a few permille.
-It will be very difficult to try using these observables to provide compelling experimental support for a critical increase of $\qhat(\mu,T)$ near the quark-hadron phase transition \cite{Liao:2008dk}.
+Still, the jet-induced modifications of the emitted particle spectra remain very small.
+Using these observables to provide compelling experimental support for a critical increase of $\qhat(\mu,T)$ near the quark-hadron phase transition \cite{Liao:2008dk} will not be easy.